fanf2/doh101/README.md

 Preparation
 -----------

-This role was developed for a Debian 9 "Stretch" VM.
+This role should work on Debian or Ubuntu.

 You need to edit `inventory.yml` to change `your.doh.server.name` to your VM's actual name.